coordinationdesk/end2end_monitoring_dashboard/README.md

 #### from local install

-The engine is launched using a simple shell command see documentation for needed args it will consolidate datas on collecte events.
+The engine is launched using a simple shell command.
+See documentation for needed args.
+It will consolidate data on collect events.

 ```bash
 TZ=UTC python -m maas_engine -v --es-ignore-certs-verification True -c ${WORK_DIR}/deployment/configuration/engines/cds-engine-conf.json -f --healthcheck-port ${ENGINE_HEALTH_PORT}